Cue: jaw-aching grin.

 What is an advent calendar?

-An Advent calendar is a wonderful Christmas tradition from Germany (they also brought us the Christmas tree).
+An Advent calendar is a wonderful Christmas tradition that comes from Germany (they also brought us the Christmas tree).

 Advents calendars count down the days until Christmas.
 Traditionally, each day reveals a bible verse and a picture.
-They always start on 1 December and has 24 or 25 days/gifts, depending on when Christmas is celebrated.
+They always start on 1 December and have 24 or 25 days/gifts, depending on when Christmas is celebrated (Germans celebrate Christmas Eve).

 Modern Advent calendars are filled with chocolates, toys, or even nail polish.
 You can buy one ready to use, or make one yourself.